Suthinxn/tcas-dashboard/README.md

 ![dashboard](https://github.com/Suthinxn/tcas-dashboard/blob/main/dashboard-demo.png)
 This project is part of the course  **241-353 ART INTELL ECOSYSTEM MODULE**

-A web-based dashboard application for TCAS (Thai University Central Admission System) data visualization and analysis.
-This project includes data scraping, cleaning, geocoding, and interactive dashboard features for Computer Engineering, Artificial Intelligence Engineering.
+This project presents a dashboard for TCAS68 data, focusing on academic programs in Computer Engineering and Artificial Intelligence Engineering across universities in Thailand.

 create by : 6610110341 สุธินันท์ รองพล